 Mixed martial arts (MMA), is considered by many to be a brutal sport.
 There may be some truth in that, but in many respects it's a beautiful sport.
 There's even an argument that it's one of the purest sports of all.
 It consists of two well-conditioned athletes competing to achieve victory with minimal rules, minimal interference, and minimal equipment.
 It's the ultimate test of strength and fortitude, with no small amount of strategy and skill thrown in for good measure.

-If you do want to bet on MMA events, such as the Ultimate Fighting Championship for example, then your best option is to do so online.
-This mean you're going to need to find a suitable betting site.
+If you do want to bet on MMA events, such as the UFC for example, then your best option is to do so online.
+This means you're going to need to find a suitable betting site.
 There are plenty to choose from, but please don't just pick one at random as they're not all of the same standard.
-We recommend the following, as based on some extensive research and testing we've found these to be the very best sites for betting on MMA.
+We recommend the following, as based on some extensive research and testing.

 In an ideal world, choosing the right MMA betting site wouldn't be hard.
 It's actually not that difficult for those who know what to look for, but the problem is that most people don't.
 They might just run a Google search for "MMA betting sites", only to be overwhelmed by the sheer number of options.
 How are they supposed to know where to begin?

 That's why we've ranked the best sites for our readers, and listed them above.
 We want it to be easy to find the right site, and there's nothing easier than simply picking one of our recommendations.
 However, we don't expect you to just follow our recommendations without us first explaining why we've chosen to recommend them.
 So we've done exactly that below, and also provided some other relevant information too.